khadra1/python-challenge/README.md

-# python-challenge
+# PYTHON-CHALLENGE

 # Unit 3 Homework: Python

-# Two challenges to complete using Python scripting:
+# Two challenges completed using Python scripting:

-## Background

-Before starting the assignment, be sure to do the following:
+* First:

 * New repository created for this project called `python-challenge`

 * Cloned repository to my computer.

-* Inside the local git repository I have create a directory for each Python challenge.
+* Inside the local git repository I have created a directory for each Python challenge.
 With folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

 * Inside of each folder are the following:

   * A new file called `main.py`.
-This will be the main script to run for each analysis.
+The main script to run for each analysis.
   * A `Resources` folder that contains the CSV files used.
 Including correct csv_path
   * An `analysis` folder that contains a text file with the results from the analysis.

-* Push to GitHub.
+* Pushed to GitHub.

 ## PyBank Challenge

-* Created a Python script to analyze the financial records of my company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+* Created a Python script to analyze the financial records of a company.
+Using a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 Created a Python script that analyzes the records to calculate each of the following: